Kaileeblueberry/Kaileeblueberry/README.md

 - 🌱 I’m currently learning ...
 COBOL and Python
 - 😄 Pronouns: ...
 She/Her
 - ⚡ Fun fact: ...
 I speak Spanish and some Portuguese(still learning)
-- :calendar: ...
+- :calendar: Random ...
 I've been coding since 2011, but didn't think of persuing it as an actual career until 2020